Vũ Thị Hoa

 Vũ Thị Hoa (born 6 November 2003) is a Vietnamese footballer who plays as a forward for Women's Championship club Hà Nội I and the Vietnam women's national team.
 Hoa won the best Vietnamese Young Women Player of the Year in 2022.

 Club career

 At the age of 11, Hoa participated in the entry test of her local club Sông Lam Nghệ An but was refused by the club because they didn't have a women's sector.
 In 2015, she joined the youth academy of Hà Nội WFC.
 She made her league debut with the reserves team of Hà Nội in 2020 at the age of 16.

 International career

 Making her debut with Vietnam in 2023, Hoa won a gold medal at the 2023 SEA Games in Cambodia and represented Vietnam at the 2023 FIFA Women's World Cup.

+Hoa was named as part of Vietnam's squad for the 2026 AFC Asian Cup.
+She was substituted on in the team's opening match against India and contributed to a 2–1 win, having assisted the late winning goal of Ngân Thị Vạn Sự.